Freshness and the Limits of Heuristic Trend Detection in Temporal RAG: Related Work

 \subsection{Positioning}

-Our contribution is a practical, lightweight re-ranking layer that occupies a distinct and valuable position on a spectrum of complexity for time-aware RAG.
+Our contribution is a practical, lightweight temporal scoring layer, usable for re-ranking when candidate selection is broad or time-aware, that occupies a distinct and valuable position on a spectrum of complexity for time-aware RAG.
 The current state-of-the-art is not monolithic, but rather a continuum of approaches with varying trade-offs between performance, complexity, and ease of deployment.
 Recent systems such as TempRALM~\cite{gade2024}, which augments the retriever's scoring function directly, and TA-RAG~\cite{lau2025}, which redesigns the entire pipeline with specialized models, represent more deeply integrated, higher-complexity solutions~\cite{gade2024, lau2025}.
-In contrast, our approach is a model-agnostic, post-processing step.
+In contrast, our approach is a model-agnostic, post-processing step; we note (Section~\ref{sec:eval}) that for freshness it must score a broad or time-aware candidate set, since a narrow top-$K$ cosine cutoff can discard the newest relevant item before the prior acts.
 Table~\ref{tab:complexity} summarizes these core differentiators, clarifying our method's positioning as a pragmatic, high-impact solution for practitioners for whom model retraining or deep architectural changes are infeasible.